kubadlo/rollup-plugin-generate-declarations/README.md

 ## How?

-Just install this package as `devDependency` with:
+Just install this package as `devDependency` with your preferred package manager:
 ```bash
 $ npm install rollup-plugin-generate-declarations --save-dev
 ```